This post may contain affiliate links. Read our disclosure policy here.

-Sautéed sweet potatoes, kale, and smoky chorizo sausage topped with a runny egg- this sweet potato hash can be served as a delicious start to your day or epic breakfast for dinner.
+Sautéed sweet potatoes, baby spinach, and chorizo sausage topped with a runny egg- this sweet potato hash can be served as a delicious start to your day or epic breakfast for dinner.

 Clocking in at under 20 minutes, this may be one of the quickest paleo breakfast recipes you can make for the entire family.
 The cubed sweet potatoes take on a delicious crispy texture, the sausage adds a ton of flavor, and who doesn’t love some runny egg yolk action?